tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 This record provides the URI Template of a DoH server that is designated for a specific domain.
 A specific domain may have more than one such record.

+The rationale for using SVCB records for recolver discovery is discussed in {{rationale}}.

 In order to designate a DoH server for a domain, a SVCB record can contain the "dohuri" ({{iana}}).
 The value stored in the parameter is a URI, which is the DoH URI template {{!RFC8484}}.